Walid-Ahmed/keras-regression-house-prices/README.md

 Special thanks to [Adrian Rosebrock](https://www.pyimagesearch.com/author/adrian/)   for his [great post](https://www.pyimagesearch.com/2019/01/21/regression-with-keras/)

-This is a simple code that create and train a neural network to predict house prices
+This is a simple code  creates and train a neural network to predict house prices

 usage 'python  housePrice_regression.py'